 First and foremost, you must determine your target market.
 Whether you are looking to attract families, the business crowd, the baby boomers the millenniums (or for that matter all of the above), your name should be something your core customer base can relate to.
 Second, your name needs to represent your brand and what type of dining experience you wish to offer from your service window.
 Last, make sure the name is easy to pronounce (customers will not want to dine somewhere they can’t say), easy to spell and easy to remember.

-Here are several helpful ideas on how to come up with a name for your new mobile food operation:
+Here are several helpful ideas on naming your food truck: